divya830/Modeling_Disease_Spread_and_Health_Behavior_Diffusion_through_Social_Network_Exposure/README.md

 3. View the `Report.pdf` for a detailed analysis and findings summary.

 ## License
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-You are free to share and adapt the materials for non-commercial purposes with proper attribution.
+This repository is licensed under the MIT License.
+You are free to use, modify, and distribute the code and materials, provided that you give appropriate credit to the author.